thenextbutton/home_assistant/blueprints/camera_offline/readme.md

 * **No Notifications:**
     * Verify that the "Notification Device" is correctly selected in the blueprint configuration.
     * Check your Home Assistant Companion app settings on your notification device to ensure notifications are enabled.
-    * Temporarily set the "Offline Time Limit" to a very low value (e.g., 1 minute) for testing purposes.
+    * Temporarily set the "Offline Duration" to a very low value (e.g., 1 minute) for testing purposes.
+    * Check if the "Cooldown Duration" is preventing notifications.
-* **False Alarms:** Adjust the "Offline Time Limit" to a higher value if you are receiving notifications for brief camera disconnections or network hiccups.
+* **False Alarms:** Adjust the "Offline Duration" to a higher value if you are receiving notifications for brief camera disconnections or network hiccups.
 * **Home Assistant Logs:** If issues persist, check your Home Assistant logs (Settings > System > Logs) for any errors related to the camera entity or the blueprint automation.